Geochemist Courses

 How much do Geochemists earn?

-There are no clear salary figures for Australian Geochemists at this time.
+The average weekly salary for a Geochemist in Australia is approximately $1,422, translating to an annual salary range of about $73,150 to $76,150.
 Increase your earning capacity by obtaining post-graduate qualifications in a specialist field (eg, environmental science, computer science, mineralogy, structural geology) and joining a professional organisation such as the Australian Institute of Geoscientists (AIG) or Royal Australian Chemical Institute (RACI).

 What are the job opportunities for Geochemists?